martian1431/gnl/README.md

 Build the executable:

-	gcc -Wall -Wextra -Werror get_next_line.c main.c libft/libft.a
+	gcc -Wall -Wextra -Werror -o gnl get_next_line.c main.c libft/libft.a

-Alright, the last command created a `gnl` executable in your directory.
+Alright, the last command created a `gnl`lyricsable in your directory.
 Now test it with:

-	./gnl m83.txt
+	./gnl lyrics

 It should read the whole file to you.
 Kinda like a basic `cat` implementation.